The Art of Being Unflappable

 The Bhagavad Gita is one of the world’s most revered scriptures.
 It is a powerful guide to handling life with a calm mind and a clear intellect, especially during times of stress, change, or emotional upheaval.

-The Gita opens on a battlefield.
+Unlike any other scripture, the Gita opens on a battlefield.

 What he sees undoes him.